nabeelkhawarizmy/Air-Quality-Forecast/README.md

 - Support Bogor's policymakers to make data-driven decisions to improve health and the environment.

 ## :warning: Disclaimer
 This project is simply the author's initial exploration of building a machine learning (ML) model.
-The outputs are prone to bias and error.
-It is not intended to be advice.
+The outputs are prone to bias and error, and does not update at real-time.
+It is not intended for any type of advice.
-For your assurance, please read the full disclaimer displayed on the [Bogor PM2.5 Air Quality Forecast](https://bogorairquality.streamlit.app) dashboard.
+For further assurance, please read the full disclaimer displayed on the [Bogor PM2.5 Air Quality Forecast](https://bogorairquality.streamlit.app) dashboard.
 <br><br>
 ## Data source
 - OpenAQ PM2.5 sensor readings (aggregated daily)